erichartline/100-days-of-code-old/log.md

 # 100 Days Of Code - Log

+### Day 23: 1/26/2017

+**Today's Progress** I worked through some of freeCodeCamp's beta curriculum.

+**Thoughts** Finished up the Applied Visual Design track.
+Got a good list of fixes I plan on making but didn't get the chance to send my pull request tonight.

+**Link(s) to work**

+1. N/A

 ### Day 22: 1/25/2017

 **Today's Progress** I worked through some of freeCodeCamp's beta curriculum.